Expand description

 andduration

 times of its children.
 Therefore, if a container is temporally adjusted or moved to a new layer, it may accordingly adjust and move its children.
-Similarly, a change in one of its children may prompt the parent to correspondingly change its siblings. - Properties
+Similarly, a change in one of its children may prompt the parent to correspondingly change its siblings. - Discoverer

-- This asset has a GStreamer bin-description as ID and is able to determine to what track type the effect should be used in.
+Asset - This asset has a GStreamer bin-description as ID and is able to determine to what track type the effect should be used in.

-- The effect will be applied on the sources that have lower priorities (higher number) between the inpoint and the end of it.
+Clip - The effect will be applied on the sources that have lower priorities (higher number) between the inpoint and the end of it.

 - A